Surf Safely and Confident in Costa Rica

 The three main waves suitable for surfing are:

-- Beach breaks – When a wave breaks on sand bottom.
-These waves can change size and shape because the sand is constantly moved by the waves, by currents, and by tides which shift the sandbanks, therefore altering the shape of the wave.
+When a wave breaks on sand bottom.
+These waves can change size and shape because the sand is constantly moved by the waves, by currents and by tides which shift the sandbanks, therefore altering the shape of the wave.

-- Reef and Rock Shelf – Tubing powerful waves are formed when swells move from deep ocean to shallow water.
-(See photos A and B)
+Tubing powerful waves are formed when swells move fromm deep ocean to shallow water.
+(See photos A & B)

-- Point breaks – Located on headlands and rocky points.
+Located on headlands and rocky points.
 Point breaks usually break in one direction, left or right, depending on the shape of the land structure.
-Normally creates long, peeling waves.
+Normally creates long peeling waves.

 Rips and Currents

-Rip currents: When waves break onto the beach, this mass of water must make it´s way back out to sea, using “channels” as shown in figure 2B.
+When waves break onto the beach, this mass of water must make it’s way back out to sea, using “channels” as shown in figure 2B.
 These currents become stronger with bigger waves due to the extra volume of water.
 Rips do not tend to extend much further past the breaking wave zone.

 Look for the deep water or “channels” on either side of a sandbank, notice that the rip will tend to be discolored with sand and have turbulent, choppy water running out to sea.
 (As seen in photo below) Rips can be dangerous for the inexperienced surfer or weak swimmer so it is important to know how to spot and identify them before you enter the ocean.